Head Covering for Christian Women

 Should head covering be practiced full-time or only during worship?

-I hope this article inspires you to practice and obey this Christian tradition of head covering as a woman, and as a man, not to cover your head during prayer and prophecy.
-I believe this practice will change your life as it has mine.
+I hope this article inspires you to practice and obey this Christian tradition of head covering as a woman and, as a man, not to cover your head during prayer and prophecy.
+I believe this practice will change your life.
 All acts of obedience to God carry their unique blessing.
+The practice of head covering was meant to make clear the divine headship structure instituted by God himself (God, Christ, Man, Woman)—and to distinguish gender roles in the body of Christ, all for the glory of God.

 I will allow the passage to speak for itself and ask that you read it slowly, humbly, and with a heart to obey rather than argue.
 It is pretty clear.
 If you need more study, look at the Greek of the passage using a strong concordance online.
 (Bible.hub is a good one for study.)